CIOSC/CAS-Digital-Credentials/scheme/objects/objca-table.md

 # Objects of Conformity Assessment Schedule

-Objects of Conformity Assessment definitions are adapted from a variety of techical specifications and standards.
+Objects of Conformity Assessment definitions are adapted from selected techical specifications and standards.
+The definition reflects an agreed on understanding of what is required of the object for the purposes of conformity assessment testing.

 These definitions are intended to be:
 * CONCISE as agreed on by the technical experts.